decretist/Dissertation/Chapter0/chapter0.md

 Pennington and his students Melodie Harris Eichbauer and Atria A.
 Larson argued that the *Decretum* was the result of a long process of continuous revision.
-They therefore saw the first recension as one of potentially a number of intermediate stages in the composition of Gratian's text, and argued that it entered circulation at an early date, in the 1130s.
+They therefore saw the first recension as one stage in a series of stages in the composition of Gratian's text and argued that the work entered circulation at an early date, in the 1130s.
 Pennington in particular argued strongly that a single author, Gratian, compiled and wrote both the first and second recensions of the *Decretum*.
-Winroth and his student John Wei, on the other hand, argued that the first and second recensions represented discrete and discontinuous stages in the composition process of the *Decretum*, and that the two recensions were compiled and written by two different authors, Gratian 1 and Gratian 2.
+Winroth and his student John Wei argued that the first and second recensions represented discrete and discontinuous stages in the composition process of the *Decretum* and that the two recensions were compiled and written by two different authors, Gratian 1 and Gratian 2.
 Winroth has insisted on a late date, around 1140, for the first recension.
 Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
-Sg was shorter than the first recension (somewhat less than 1,050 canons as opposed to 1,860),[^5] and Pennington and some of his students argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth’s first recension.
-Winroth and Wei, on the other hand, argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^6]
+The text in Sg is shorter than the first recension (somewhat less than 1,050 canons as opposed to 1,860),[^5] and Pennington and some of his students have argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
+Winroth and Wei have argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^6]